Nationally Significant Freight and Highway Projects

 Award Procedure

-The FAST Act authorizes the NSFHP program at $4.5 billion for fiscal years (FY) 2016 through 2020, to be awarded by DOT on a competitive basis to projects of national or regional significance that meet statutory requirements.
-NSFHP grants may be used for the construction, reconstruction, rehabilitation, acquisition of property (including land related to the project and improvements to the land), environmental mitigation, construction contingencies, equipment acquisition, and operational improvements directly related to system performance.
-NSFHP grants may also fund developmental phase activities, including planning, feasibility analysis, revenue forecasting, environmental review, preliminary engineering, design, and other preconstruction activities, provided the project meets statutory requirements including that they are based on the results of preliminary engineering.
-All projects funded with NSFHP grants must be reasonably expected to begin construction not later than 18 months after the date funds are obligated for the project.
+The IIJA authorizes the NSMFHP program at $8 billion for fiscal years (FY) 2022-2026, to be awarded by DOT on a competitive basis to projects of national or regional significance that meet statutory requirements.
+NSMFHP grants may be used for the construction, reconstruction, rehabilitation, acquisition of property (including land related to the project and improvements to the land), environmental mitigation, construction contingencies, equipment acquisition, and operational improvements directly related to system performance.
+NSMFHP grants may also fund developmental phase activities, including planning, feasibility analysis, revenue forecasting, environmental review, preliminary engineering, design, and other preconstruction activities, provided the project meets statutory requirements including that they are based on the results of preliminary engineering.
+Large projects funded with NSMFHP grants must be reasonably expected to begin construction not later than 18 months after the date funds are obligated for the project.

 Deadlines